udayvunnam/xng-breadcrumb/README.md

 ## Features

 - ✅ **Quickstart with default mapping**: Just by adding `<breadcrumb></breadcrumb>` show breadcrumbs anywhere in the App.
 Breadcrumbs defaults to route segments even without any configuration.
 - ✅ **Declarative mapping**: Map breadcrumb label for each route, while declaring App routes.
+Supports every variety of Angular route declaration.
 - ✅ **Dynamic mapping**: Resolve a breadcrumb label dynamically, by using BreadcrumbService.
 - ✅ **Skip Breadcrumb**: Skip specific routes from displaying in breadcrumbs, conditionally.
 - ✅ **Schematics**: Use schematics to add and update the library with `ng add xng-breadcrumb` and `ng update xng-breadcrumb`